profesia/psr15-symfony-bundle/docs/02-configuration.md

 Options marked with * character are fully optional.

 ## Condition config explained
-The bundle currently supports 2 variants of assigning a specific middleware chain to application:
+The bundle currently supports two variants of assigning a specific middleware chain to application:
 - by **Route**
 - by **Path**